Obitus

-Obitus is an action-adventure game developed and released by Psygnosis in early 1991 for Amiga, Atari ST and DOS.
-It was also ported to the Super Nintendo Entertainment System by Bullet-Proof Software.
-The game features both first-person dungeon crawling and side-scrolling gameplay with action-oriented combat and an emphasis on item acquisition.
-It is similar to games like Eye of the Beholder on Super Nintendo but without the RPG mechanics.
+Obitus is an action-adventure game developed and released by Psygnosis in early 1991 for Amiga, Atari ST, and MS-DOS compatible operating systems.
+A version for the Super Nintendo Entertainment System was published in 1994 by Bullet-Proof Software.
+The game includes both first-person dungeon crawling and side-scrolling gameplay with action-oriented combat and an emphasis on item acquisition.

 Gameplay

 Obitus combines several graphical styles and perspectives in a labyrinth-based game.
 Though nearly every piece of a forest or catacomb looks indistinguishable from the next screen, this can be dealt with by the player making physical maps, using the compass.
 The game is heavily focused on the need to make maps.
 Without them, the player will die long before making it to the end.
 There is very little food and time cannot be wasted walking around trying to find a way forward.
 The player's stamina bar steadily runs out and can only be replenished by sleeping, which can only be done safely beside a friendly NPC.
 Once the stamina bar is depleted, the player's health begins to deplete.

 Obitus can be mistaken for a role-playing game when in actuality it functions like an action-adventure game.
 Players must traverse the game's mazes, gathering loot, items, weapons, and treasures in search of mystical gems while fighting enemies and avoiding traps.
 Upon reaching a castle, Obitus changes from first-person perspective to 2D side-scrolling complete with a new jumping ability.
 However, the game features no RPG-adjacent stats (just a stamina and health bar), no character progression, no experience points, no variable damage, an inventory instead of real equipment, and few other traditional RPG traits.
 The original box for the game references strategy and adventure but not role-playing.